How to Choose Stocks to Buy in India?

 Reading charts can help you understand the history of a stock and identify emerging trends.
 Stock charts and trends can help you determine which stocks are performing well and which may be due for a breakout soon.
 With this, you can still get a sense of how a stock will perform in the short and long term.

 Making investing decisions only on the base of charts or indicators is called technical analysis.
 And technical analysis is mostly used for short-term trading.
-To invest for the long term in good fundamental stocks and in-depth research, you need to perform both fundamental and technical analysis.
-It is critical to consider both types of analysis to ensure that you do not overlook any important information.
+To invest in good fundamental stocks and in-depth research in the long term, you need to perform both fundamental and technical analysis.
+It is critical to consider both types of analysis to ensure that you notice all important information.

 6. Determine the debt position of the company:

 Debt is a liability incurred by a company while doing business.
 Companies may borrow money to run their day-to-day operations or to expand their operations.
 A small amount of debt is necessary for a company’s growth.
 However, even a high-profit company’s stock can be dragged down by high debt.
-This is due to the fact that interest on debt can eat into a company’s profits.
+This is because interest on debt can eat into a company’s profits.
 So, look for a company that is debt-free or whose debts are steadily decreasing.
 The debt position can be found in the liability section of the balance sheet statement.

 While analyzing the company’s debt profile, look for the debt-to-equity ratio.
 This ratio depicts the proportion of debt versus shareholder equity that is required to fund a company’s assets.
 A higher debt-to-equity ratio means that the company is aggressively financing its expansion with external funds, i.e., through debt.
 So, avoid investing in companies with high debt.
 In general, a good debt-to-equity ratio is 2:1.